 With more than 15 years of providing high-quality infrared saunas, Clearlight Infrared Saunas is one of the largest and oldest infrared sauna manufacturers.
 High-end sauna cabins, unique combination carbon/ceramic heaters and safe low EMF technology set Clearlight saunas apart, the company says.

-Cailley joined the AQUA team as an associate editor in August 2012.
+Cailley joined the AQUA team in August 2012, and serves as the magazine's managing editor.
 She commonly writes about the hot tub industry, social media and retailing.
 Follow her on Twitter @CailleyH or send her an email.